 How to Scan Multiple Pages into One PDF File

-PDF files are cross-compatible on most technology devices: laptops, desktop computers, tablets, and smartphones; plus, they are done before being sent automatically, thereby reducing translation costs.
-PDF files also offer greater flexibility than other formats for viewing, as many people can view them at once.
-In this article, we will explore multiple methods for scanning multiple pages into one PDF file.
+PDF files are cross-compatible on most technology devices, and this article will explore multiple methods for scanning multiple pages into one PDF file.

-We will use a mobile application for scanning multiple pages into one PDF file using the scan tab.
-The mobile application is the Adobe Scanner App.
-You can download it from the Play Store for Android phones or the Apple store for iPhones.
+In this section, a mobile application will be used for scanning multiple pages into one PDF file using the scan tab.
+The mobile application is the Adobe Scan mobile app.
+You can download it from the Play Store for Android phones or the Apple Store for iPhones.
 You can also download it from the Adobe Acrobat website.

 You can take snaps of multiple pages of scanned files, PDF documents, multiple scanned pages, or scanned images and convert them into a single PDF file.
 You can see everything in the "scan preview" window.
 You can upload scan documents to the cloud using this application.
 It can detect sharp borders and content areas, and then create a shareable and editable PDF file.